 Pregnancy is a divine experience; however, it can get quite uncomfortable with all that extra weight around.
-Some of us feel relaxed in certain postures and one such posture is the controversial cross-legged sitting position.
+Some of us feel relaxed in certain postures.
+One such posture is the controversial one of sitting with cross legs during pregnancy.
 Whether you are sitting on a chair or on a floor mat, this position just feels right.
 A lot of women who are around 32 weeks pregnant or more wonder if the reprimands they receive for crossing their legs during this time are rooted in fact or are just an old wives’ tale.

 So, can pregnant women cross legs during pregnancy?
 We would advise against it, as it is bad for circulation.
 Sitting cross-legged during pregnancy decreases the circulation of blood to your legs, which may lead to varicose veins.

 Too much sitting during the day may result in your baby taking a posterior position.
 Crossing your legs causes your pelvis to tilt backward and, thus, deters your little one from moving into the right position.

 What is the right way to sit during pregnancy?